Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Mathematical Background

-At the next time step ($t+1$), the process repeats: the state is updated, the horizon shifts forward, and a new optimization problem is solved based on the latest information.
+After solving the optimization problem at time ($t$), MPC implements the first planned action ($u^*_{t}$).
+At the next time step ($t+1$), the process repeats: the state is updated, the prediction horizon shifts forward, and a new optimization problem is solved based on the latest information.
 This receding horizon principle allows MPC to react to disturbances and model inaccuracies.

-MPC is well-suited for building HVAC control due to its ability to explicitly incorporate operational constraints, optimize performance based on future predictions, and systematically trade off competing objectives \cite{drgovna2020all}.
+MPC is well-suited for building HVAC control due to its ability to incorporate operational constraints, optimize performance based on future predictions, and trade off competing objectives \cite{drgovna2020all}.